PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

 The build produces an IPK file at `./release/ipk/user-sample-app-package_1.0_any.ipk`.

-To build a payload package to be used in a Pelion Device Management update follow the instructions in ***ADD LINK***
+To build a payload package to be used in a Pelion Device Management update follow the instructions in ***ADD LINK to update/updating-an-application.html#prepare-the-update-payload***

 <span class="tips">**Tip**: If you want to clean the build, run: `./tutorials/helloworld/build-<arm-arch> make clean`</span>